kristofzerbe/kiko.io/source/_posts/Show-related-posts-in-Hexo.md

 In this partial we loop through the Frontmatter list of related posts, determine the post by the given slug and render an archive panel for each post.

-In the ``site.posts`` list should always contain a slug once, therefore getting an array of posts and looping is just a precuation.
+The list ``site.posts`` should always contain a slug just once, therefore getting an array of posts and looping is just a precuation.

 What you are getting you can see below...